logicnow/BlueSky/README.md

 ### Environment variables

-These variables can be overriden when you run the bluesky docker container.
+These variables can be overridden when you run the bluesky docker container.

 Variable | Default Value | Note
 --- | --- | ---